blues/app-accelerators/33-room-occupancy-monitor/README.md

 }
 ```

-`count` indicates the number of motion events since the last note, while `total` is the total number of events since the device first started running.
-Similar to the door state notes, the "File" for these notes is `motion.qo`, where ID is that same alphanumeric string that uniquely identifies the reference node.
+`count` indicates the number of motion events since the last Note, while `total` is the total number of events since the device first started running.
+Similar to the door state Notes, the "File" for these Notes is `motion.qo`, where ID is that same alphanumeric string that uniquely identifies the reference node.

-In order to keep traffic to Notehub reasonable, a motion note will only be sent a maximum of once every 5 minutes.
-So, many motion events may be coalesced into a single note.
+In order to keep traffic to Notehub reasonable, a motion Note will only be sent a maximum of once every 5 minutes.
+So, many motion events may be coalesced into a single Note.
 In that case, you would see a `count` value greater than 1.
-If you want to lengthen or shorten this interval, you can modify the value of `PIRSupressionMins` in main.py:
+If you want to lengthen or shorten this interval, you can modify the value of `PIRSupressionMins` in `main.py`:

 ```python
 PIRSupressionMins = 5